Vivianwcao/B2B-Invoice-Submission-Analytics-Pipelines/README.md

 * **Page 5: Joined View Table:** A unified spreadsheet view combining ticket and invoice line items via a `FULL OUTER JOIN` for client auditing and Excel exports.

 ### Business Results
-* **Direct Sales Enablement:** Every morning, the business owner and sales team use QuickSight refreshes to review manual entry habits.
-They use this data to contact suppliers, show them how much payroll is wasted on manual entry, and pitch them on switching to EMI's automated service.
+* **Direct Sales Enablement:** Every week, the business owner and sales team review the latest QuickSight dashboard to identify suppliers that still rely on manual entry.
+They use this data to show the time and payroll spent on manual processing and demonstrate the benefits of switching to EMI's automated service.

 * **Reduced Approval and Payment Delays:** The analytics proved that EMI's automation significantly cuts approval lag times and lowers dispute rates, showing suppliers that automation helps them get paid faster.